Tell Congress and the White House: Restore humanitarian assistance to Gaza, call for end to blockade

 - Call on the Israeli government to fully lift the Gaza blockade;

-- Call for an investigation by the State Department to ensure that U.S. military aid to Israel is not used in violation of U.S. and international laws, including the use of force against nonviolent protesters.
+- Call for an investigation by the State Department to ensure that U.S. military aid to Israel is not used in violation of U.S. and international laws.

 Faith reflection: “O God, whose heart breaks for the world, may your justice dwell in the land, may your righteousness abide in fruitful fields, may the effect of righteousness be quietness and trust forever, may the effect of justice be peace—enduring peace.” –From Prayer for Palestine and Israel

 Action alert updated August 27, 2019 by Rachelle Lyndaker Schlabach, Director.